Uly-Manigao/expense-tracker/README.md

 This template should help get you started developing with Vue 3 in Vite.

-to use the project: https://expense-tracker-ulymanigaos-projects.vercel.app/
+FIRST VERSION OF THE CODE: https://expense-tracker-ulymanigaos-projects.vercel.app/

 ## Recommended IDE Setup